 Can dogs eat raw sweet potatoes?
 No. You should never feed raw sweet potato to a dog.

 Raw sweet potatoes are fibrous and hard, making them difficult for a dog's shorter digestive tract to break down.
 This can lead to intestinal blockages.
 Furthermore, raw chunks pose a significant choking hazard.
-If you suspect your dog is choking, knowing how to give a dog the Heimlich maneuver can be a life-saving skill.
+If you suspect your dog is choking, knowing how to give a dog the Heimlich maneuver is a life-saving skill.

 Heart Health Context